iLVL-Key/FFXI/gearswap/readme.md

 <summary>BLU</summary>

 Version 18.1.1
+- Adjusted the Weapon Cycle to load the first Main/Sub pair on file load.
-- Fixed a few issues with the aliases
+- Fixed a few issues with the aliases.

 Version 18.1
 - Added the option to turn the mini TP Meter inside the HUD on or off.